opensoldat/launcher/README.md

-# Soldat Launcher
+# OpenSoldat Launcher

-Launcher for Soldat game, a replacement for the old GUI that was removed with Soldat 1.8.
+Launcher for [OpenSoldat](https://github.com/opensoldat/opensoldat) game, a replacement for the old GUI that was removed in version 1.8.

 It's an Electron app, written in Typescript with [React](https://reactjs.org/) and [MobX](https://mobx.js.org).